Memory effects in a dynamical decoupling process: Introduction

-Intuitively, the dynamical decoupling of a near-Markovian quantum process leads to a low efficiency and very weak memory effects, meanwhile, a perfectly decoupled dynamics may become effectively unitary and thus Markovian, again leading to very weak memory effects.
-Thus there may not exist a monotonic relation between the dynamical decoupling efficiency and the strength of memory effects in the controlled process.
+Intuitively, the dynamical decoupling of a near-Markovian quantum process leads to a bad performance (e.g., low fidelity between the final state and the target state.) and very weak memory effects, meanwhile, a perfectly decoupled dynamics may become effectively unitary and thus Markovian, again leading to very weak memory effects.
+Thus there may not exist a monotonic relation between the dynamical decoupling performance and the strength of memory effects in the controlled process.
 Instead, we focus on the change of the system's final dynamical map (final state) brought by dynamical decoupling, which we called the ``effect of control", and the strengths of memory effects in both the controlled and uncontrolled processes.
 Our main finding is that if each kick commutes with the dynamical map of the uncontrolled system, then the effect of control is upper (lower) bounded by the summation (difference) of the strengths of memory effects in the controlled and uncontrolled processes.
 That is, the non-Markovianity of the controlled and uncontrolled process together contribute to the change of the final dynamical map (final state) in general.
-We illustrate our finding by numerically simulating a dissipative quantum Rabi model where parity kicks \cite{Vitali1999} are applied to the qubit to eliminate the influence of its environment (an oscillator in a Markovian thermal reservoir).
+We propose a class of models where a parity kick \cite{Vitali1999} commutes with the dynamical map without control.
+After that, we illustrate our finding by numerically simulating a dissipative quantum Rabi model where parity kicks are applied to the qubit to eliminate the influence of its environment (an oscillator in a Markovian thermal reservoir).
 Results for one and many cycles of parity kicks in different regimes coincide with our theory.
 Moreover, we find that, in many cases, the effect of control may be approximately equal to the increase of performance brought by the control and proportional to the strength of memory effects in the controlled or uncontrolled process.